coderly/ember-micro-addon/README.md

 ### Publish the micro-addon as a git repository on GitHub

-What if we want to quickly make our addon availabe online somewhere?
+What if we want to quickly make our addon available online somewhere?

 We position ourselves to `~/git/` and run `ember-micro:publish my-component`.
 We will get prompted for our GitHub credentials and within seconds, our addon will become a proper local git repository and then get pushed to a remote repository of the same name on our GitHub account.
 It is now available for everyone to use.